MAX MILLENNIUM COORDINATED OBSERVING PLAN 003

 to answering these questions.

-What mechanisms accelerate both electrons and ions to high energies so
+- What mechanisms accelerate both electrons to high energies so rapidly and efficiently?

 The MM Chief Observer will choose regions for this